 He is also still working on writing a book, but this time, it’s about contemporary gambling.
 He’s in the early stages and won’t say anything more at this point.
 But I’m reminded of a fitting sentence from the first few pages of Us Conductors: “I spent weekdays at the institute, improving my devices, advancing my theories, feeling the satisfaction of the inventor who knows his inventions will be seen, will be wondered at, in open air.”

 It’s a wonderful thing to know that Sean can write his second book in confidence.
 He is a writer the world needs to read.
 Not just because of his obvious talents and his unusually musical approach to prose, but because his personal integrity is just as solid as his artistic integrity.

-In his Giller acceptance speech, Sean quoted the poet Sina Queyras: “Let’s go forth and undo harm.
+In his Giller acceptance speech, he quoted the poet Sina Queyras: “Let’s go forth and undo harm.
 Let’s go forth and do.”
 I asked him to elaborate on that, on what he wants people—Canadians and people everywhere, all us conductors—to do.

 “I guess two things,” he says.
 “One is that people should make things and do things, should engage actively in the world and not just be passive absorbers of it.
 Let me hear your voice, go engage with art, try to challenge yourself and provoke yourself and provoke others.
 But in that speech I was also trying to call on people to do good, to go out and be forces for good change in the world, to try to effect positive change on other people, and on the cities and communities we spend time in.

 “All I want for my life is the opportunity to write and put things out into the world.
 But I would like to be remembered as someone who tried to do good, who did more good than harm.
 That’s all.”